openenclave/openenclave/docs/GettingStartedDocs/Contributors/WindowsManualInstallPrereqs.md

 Tools available in the Git bash environment are also used for test and sample builds.
 It is also useful to have the `Git\mingw64\bin` folder added to PATH.

+Do not install OpenSSL that comes with Git for Windows, as has been reported to be incompatible with Open Enclave SDK.

 ## Clang

  Open Enclave SDK uses Clang to build the enclave binaries.
 Follow these steps to install Clang: